 11) Lightly prune Rhododendrons after flowering and give them some sequestrene plant tonic.
 If you need to do a harder prune wait until early spring.

-4. Tie in climbing and rambling Roses as near to horizontal as possible.
-This will restrict the sap flow causing more side shoots to grow along the stem, thusly producing more bloomage.
+12) Tie in climbing and rambling Roses as near to horizontal as you can.
+This helps restrict sap flow causing more side shoots to grow along the length of the stem, thus more flowerage.